varelaerick/Google-Analytics-API-Ecommerce-Binary-Classification-Transactions/README.md

-# Google Analytics-API - Ecommerce - Binary Classification - Transactions
+# Google Analytics-API - Ecommerce - Binary Classification - Transactions - Project Overview

 ## Motivation
 We saw that each traffic medium has particularities and that split the data based on the traffic sources can help us to get better analyses.
 For that reason I am going to do a few tests to find the best splitting, balancing and classification algho to find the best transaction predictor for each traffic medium.